-The whole idea of jamming, is that you will feed off of each other with cool inspiring, improvised parts that will bring out the best in the other person you’re jamming with.
+The whole idea of jamming is that you will feed off of each other with cool inspiring, improvised parts that will bring out the best in the other person you’re jamming with.

-Here’s some other ways you can approach rhythm guitar.
+Here are some other ways you can approach rhythm guitar.

 - Bass lines/grooves.

 You could play bass grooves.
 This is always fun to jam over.

 You want to make your bass lines simple, interesting, and above all: repetitive.

 Resist the temptation to make your bass line too busy or to vary it up.
 Repeat the line the same way over and over again without alterations, to create a strong groove.

 Scroll down to see a video showcasing all the ideas of this blog.

 Very few guitar players use this fun technique.

 Guthrie Govan is one of the guitarists who use slapping parts in some of his songs.